ivangzn/cvres/README.md

 This will generate a minified HTML file, if you want to save it as PDF, you can use any web browser.

+## Flags

+- `-style` sets the style to use when generating the resume.
+- `-styles` prints all avaiable styles.